 - Tap on ‘Personal Hotspot’

-You can also change your personal hotspot’s name by going to General >About on your settings menu.
+You can change your personal hotspot’s name by going to General >About on your settings menu.

-With this, you now know how to turn on hotspot on iPhone 11 by doing 3 simple steps above, this will make sure that the hotspot is turned on and ready to be by other devices.
+With this, you now know how to turn on the hotspot on iPhone 11 by doing the three simple steps above; this will ensure that the hotspot is turned on and ready to be used by other devices.

 Why is my Hotspot not working

 - Make sure that Cellular Data is enabled